inkVerb/501webapp/README.md

     - The web app folder `/var/www/501/` remains after package removal, only deleted with a purge (which uses `postrm`)
     - That folder and its files do not reside inside the package, so they are not included in a remove operation, but only are removed with `--purge`-activated scripts
     - The workflow must be carefully selected; one error in an `install` or `remove` operation and the package will `exit` unfinished, then the system is stuck with a problem
+      - Install will run the dependency checks via `Depends:` in `control`
+      - Scripts `preinst` & `prerm` run *before* the install/uninstall
+      - Scripts `postinst` & `postrm` run *after* the install/uninstall
+      - Do things in those scripts before or after in the proper stack of dependency
     - If written wrong...
       - These scripts can cause serious errors, they can delete the `/var` or `/etc` directories, or do catastrophic damage
       - A mild `E:` error may be fixable with this :$